codemagic-ci-cd/codemagic-docs/content/integrations/jira-integration.md

 ---
 title: Jira integration
-description: Integrate your workflows with Jira
+description: How to integrate your workflows with Jira using codemagic.yaml
 weight: 1
 ---